Sanket-Farkade/sleep-lifestyle-analytics-pipeline/README.md

-# Sleep // Health — Real-Time Lifestyle Analytics Pipeline
+# Workforce Wellbeing Analytics — Real-Time Data Pipeline

-A real-time data engineering pipeline that streams synthetic health and lifestyle records through Apache Kafka, enriches them on the fly with PySpark Structured Streaming, stores results as Parquet, and visualises live insights on an auto-refreshing Plotly Dash dashboard.
+A real-time data engineering pipeline that streams synthetic health and lifestyle records through Apache Kafka, enriches them on the fly with PySpark Structured Streaming, stores results as Parquet, and visualises aggregate insights on an auto-refreshing Plotly Dash dashboard built for a corporate HR / People Analytics audience.

+> **End user:** A corporate HR or wellbeing team — the dashboard surfaces aggregate sleep, stress, and burnout trends across employee groups to identify which departments need intervention, without ever exposing individual data.
+Conceptually similar to Microsoft Viva Insights or Whoop Unite.

 ---